 5. Pay customs duties and taxes on your scarves once they arrive in the U.S.

 You must understand the process and plan to import scarves from China to the United States.
-There are many costs associated with importing scarves from China, including shipping costs and customs duties.
-You’ll also need to work with a broker who specializes in international trade and has experience with the U.S. market for your particular scarf.
+These include many costs associated with importing scarves from China.
+The costs include shipping costs and customs duties.
+You’ll also need to work with a broker who specializes in international trade.
+He will have experience with the U.S. market for your particular scarf.
+If you are looking for the best scarf manufacturers in Spain, then read our article on the top 10 scarf manufacturers in Spain.